wildonion/hoopoe/crypter/README.md

 brew install libthemis
 ```

-`themis-wasm` contains an example of using a themis `secp256r1` keys.
+`themis-wasm` contains an example of using a themis `secp256r1` keys in js.